maelle/watchme/README.md

 In the case in which wants to compare results provided by more than two coders, another choice to be made is whether all coders are to be compared together using Fleiss Kappa, or one to one using Cohen's kappa.
 This is set with the `oneToOne` Boolean argument.

 The comparison one wants to make depends on the context of the calculation of the IRR.
-When developping a new list of annotations one wants to see interrater reliability for each code, later when may want to report a single figure for the whole list of annotations.
+When developping a new list of annotations one wants to see interrater agreement for each code, later when may want to report a single figure for the whole list of annotations.

 Below are a few examples for two coders to be compared.